 When your body is active, your muscles rely on glucose for energy to do the “work.”

 The uptake in glucose by working muscles causes your blood glucose levels to fall.
 Even when you stop the activity your muscles and liver are still working to replace glucose and glycogen stores.
 The benefits of exercise last even beyond the “active” minutes!

-If you consider yourself to be a novice exerciser or if you are new to diabetes starting at a low to moderate pace is best.
+If you consider yourself to be a novice exerciser, or if you are new to diabetes, start slow.

 Strenuous exercise does not always have the greatest impact on diabetes and long term exercise adherence.
-For someone on diabetes medication strenuous exercise can cause someone’s blood sugar to drop very quickly.
+For someone on diabetes medication, strenuous exercise can cause blood sugar to drop very quickly.

-Ask yourself, what is realistic for me?
-What can my body and mind tolerate?
-Assess how you feel after each exercise session and if you have diabetes check your blood sugar before and after so you know the effect.
+Ask yourself what is realistic for you?
+What can your body and mind tolerate?
+Assess how you feel after each exercise session.
+If you have diabetes, check your blood sugar before and after, so you know the effect.

 Factors that influence blood sugar levels.

 Everyone’s blood sugar levels fluctuate at different rates with exercise.
 Factors that could influence blood sugar changes during exercise include exercise intensity, exercise type, food eaten (carbohydrates), and if you are diabetic amount of active medication and pre-exercise blood sugar level just to name a few.

 As you begin to feel more comfortable with exercise then you can reevaluate and change up your FITT-ness.
 Gradually add another day, go for a longer time, increase the speed or resistance, or try a new activity.
 General rule: increase slowly!
 You will see greater progress and have a greater chance of making exercise part of your every day.

 A person with diabetes should always carry some form of sugar, especially during exercise.
 Juice, raisins, fruit strips, or as a general rule 15-30 grams of straight carbohydrate.
 I always carry glucose tablets on me.